is a series of Hidden Object Games

 - Averted with the pocket dragon.
 She's mostly harmless and fiercely loyal to Sophia.

 - Requisite Royal Regalia: One of the final puzzles in Dreamless Castle requires Sophia to "crown yourself."
 She has to put a tiara on a statue of herself.

 - Ridiculously Cute Critter: Pretty nearly every animal Sophia encounters, but particular mention in the main games must be given to her pet pocket dragon, Ran the owl, and Nibbles the hamster.
 Kingdoms adds the equally adorable squabbit and Linea the owl.

 - Royals Who Actually Do Something: The King and Queen of the human kingdom sealed themselves in a time bubble fighting Dreadmyre.
 Their daughter Sophia is likewise industrious, and the Goblin King (that is, the real one) is highly regarded by his people for actively caring for their realm.
 The Fairy Queen also qualifies.

 - Samus Is a Girl: Word of God states that the pocket dragon is female.

 - Sequel Hook: Each game ends on one of these, hinting at what is to come in the next game.

-- Shout-Out: The ship's captain in Skyward Castle is very, very obviously an Expy of Captain Jack Sparrow.
+- Shout-Out: Captain Jackdaw, the ship's captain/castle navigator in Skyward Castle is very, very obviously an Expy of Captain Jack Sparrow.